bgachara/bgachara.github.io/posts/databases.md

   - Careful with collation here even after CAST.

 - Indexing for wildcard searches
-  - when searching for substring in a column, indexes can still be used but only unitl the first wildcard.
+  - When searching for substring in a column, indexes can still be used but only until the first wildcard.

 - Fulltext Indexes
-  - Mysql supports Fulltext searching although not as good as purpose built FTS tools.
+  - Mysql supports Fulltext searching although not as good as purpose built FTS tools, adding fulltext keyword, syntax match(a,b,c) against (expression), BOOLEAN mode and NORMAL LANGUAGE mode and relevancy score.
-  - add fulltext keyword
-  - syntax match(a,b,c) against (expression)
-  - BOOLEAN mode and NORMAL LANGUAGE mode
-  - relevancy score

 - Invisible indexes
-  - Before you drop an index, you cna make an index invisible to test effects of removing it.
+  - Before you drop an index, you can make an index invisible to test effects of removing it.

 - Duplicate indexes
   - Because of the way composite indexes work, you may have duplicate and redundant indexes defined.

 - Foreign Keys
-  - Not the same as foreign key constraints
-  - Allows one to reference data in another table.
+  - Not the same as foreign key constraints as it allows one to reference data in another table.
   - Constraints check for referential integrity
   - column types have to be the same type.
   - on delete cascade/set null, on update cascade/set null.